-Solution: Talk with a financial adviser about whether a home equity loan can help you achieve your objectives.
-An adviser can help you look at the numbers and make an informed decision based on your current and projected financial situation.
+Solution: Talk with a financial advisor about whether a home equity loan can help you achieve your objectives.
+An advisor can help you look at the numbers and make an informed decision based on your current and projected financial situation.

 Equity can rise and fall